-The alarm latch can also be set to HOLD the data so that an event can be captured.
-The data on the screen will be the measurement that first triggered the alarm condition.
 The linear alarm option allows tests to be carried out even if it is not possible to see the display.
 Pressing ZERO in the alarm menu sets the upper and lower threshold to 4/3 and 1/3 of the measured value respectively.
 The repetition rate of the sounder then varies linearly as the value changes between these thresholds.